 Putting on a thick coat was not a good idea but luckily I had to learn the hard way.

 Another MISTAKE was taking off the stencil.
 I should have washed it off with the stencil on.

 I should have washed the glass straight on instead of leaning it over.

 I definitely helped the image smear.
 I ended with a somewhat blurry mess.

-I decided to try again with tape.
+The second time I decided to try again with tape.
 I went with a bigger tape that had a tighter seal.